 20.6.2022 – A number of Focus Groups to discuss knowledge transfer in Ecological Restoration (ER) have taken place or are programmed: The Europen Focus Group took place online on 20 June, the german Focus Group took place 23 June in Anhalt University of Applied Sciences, and also the Focus Group from North-eastern Spain took place 28 June.
 The Focus Group in Czech Republic was on May.

 #ER overview: How do we identify Training needs in Ecological Restoration?

 TRAIN#ER aims to achieve a shared model for vocational training needs in Ecological Restoration (ER), based on a common analysis of knowledge production and use in the participating countries and a final joint definition of recommendations.

 Implemented by a consortium of 8 organizations, TRAIN#ER will identify knowledge from educators and users, detect gaps in knowledge production and transfer, and contribute to designing effective vocational training programs that integrate the specificities of the different socio-ecological systems, scientific and technical skills, including language, inclusion and cultural barriers.

-A survey will be conducted, addressed to a wide range of organisations in the ER sector, to capture their trainning needs, bringing a wide, diverse and inclusive scope of their training and education needs.
+The european survey has been conducted, addressed to a wide range of organisations in the ER sector, to capture their trainning needs, bringing a wide, diverse and inclusive scope of their training and education needs.
 The survey results will benefit the whole professional sector of ecological restoration: academy, students and young professionals, public and private sectors.

 The Focus Groups